• Skip to primary navigation

 Storage

-Let cool to room temperature then transfer to an airtight container and store in the fridge for 4-5 days.
+Let your brussels sprouts cool to room temperature then transfer to an airtight container and store in the fridge for 4-5 days.

 More Recipes You'll Enjoy